-IVF is the technique in which the egg and sperm are fertilised together in the laboratory outside the woman’s womb.
+IVF is the technique in which the egg and sperm are artificially fertilised together outside the woman’s womb in the fertility centre.
 The fertilised embryos are allowed to grow for a few days before being placed into the uterus.

 IVF is the only fertility treatment recommended for women with irreparably damaged or blocked fallopian tubes.
 It is also suitable for couples with conditions like endometriosis, ovulatory dysfunction, unexplained infertility, failed SOIUI, sperm disorders and immunological problems.

 As IVF requires more monitoring compared to other infertility treatments, couples need to undergo a detailed consultation with our IVF doctor before commencing treatment.
 This is to ensure that they have a more thorough understanding about what to expect.
 Any questions regarding the entire IVF process can be raised at this point.
 This helps to reduce patient anxiety when they realise that modern IVF treatments are now relatively stress free.

 Before the IVF procedure, the couple will need to undergo various blood tests and health screenings for infectious diseases, semen analysis, ovarian reserve determination and nutritional advice.

-To increase the number of eggs, daily hormonal injections are given for a 10 to 12-day period.
+To increase the number of eggs, daily fertility hormonal injections are given for a 10 to 12-day period.
 Scans and blood tests are done every few days to assess the growth of the eggs.
 The dose of the hormones injected may be adjusted accordingly to ensure optimal growth of the eggs.

 Eggs of the desired size are collected trans-vaginally using a special needle attached to an ultrasound probe.
 The patient will be sedated during the retrieval process to minimise any discomfort.

-At the time of the egg collection, the husband will have to produce a fresh semen sample.
+At the time of the egg collection, the husband will have to produce a fresh sample of sperm.
 He is advised to abstain from sexual intercourse for 3 days beforehand to improve the sperm quality.
 The best quality sperms are selected and prepared for insemination of the eggs (fertilization).
 Intra-Cytoplasmic Sperm Injection (ICSI) is used to increase the number of fertilised embryos available for embryo transfer and involves injecting a single sperm into each egg via a microneedle.